 Hair colouring does not cause hair loss

-The exception to this rule is if you experience a chemical reaction to a hair dye or burns to your scalp from bleaching or straightening agents.
+The exception to the rule that hair dye does not cause hair loss occurs if you experience a chemical or allergic reaction to a hair dye or burns to your scalp from bleaching or straightening agents.
 Both chemical and allergic reactions are capable of causing hair loss characterized as traumatic, cosmetic, or in some cases, permanent scarring alopecia.

 The best way to help safeguard yourself against chemical burns is to choose an experienced stylist, and to make it known quickly if you ever experience discomfort.
-In terms of allergic reactions to dyes, it is always advisable to have a patch test.
+In terms of allergic reactions to dyes, it is always advisable to have a patch test at least 48 hours before your hair colour treatment.
 A reputable hair salon such as The Simone Thomas Salon will always insist you have a patch test before any type of colour treatment.
 Our advice is if you go to a new salon and they do not insist on a patch test prior to treatment then run for the hills!

 Hot rollers and dryers causing hair loss